oxsecurity/megalinter/README.md

 Use the following Azure Pipelines [YAML template](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema)

+You can configure a [build validation](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation) branch policy against a single repository or across all repositories.
+If you configure across all repositories then your pipeline is stored in a central repository.

+#### Single Repository

-Add the following job in your `azure-pipelines.yaml` file
+Add the following to an `azure-pipelines.yaml` file within your code repository:

 ```yaml
   # Run MegaLinter to detect linting and security issues